This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Immunosuppressants: These medicines help prevent the body from attacking its own bone marrow.
+- Immunosuppressants help prevent your body from attacking its own bone marrow.
 This may help the bone marrow make more blood cells.

-- Folic Acid: This is a vitamin that may help your body make more blood cells.
+- Folic acid is a vitamin that may help your body make more blood cells.

-- Iron replacement: This medicine may be given to refill your body's iron supply.
+- Iron replacement is given to refill your body's iron supply.
 Iron may cause your bowel movements to be dark green or black.
 You may also have diarrhea or constipation from the iron.
-Do not stop taking it unless your caregiver tells you to.
+Do not stop taking it unless your healthcare provider tells you to.

-- Steroids: You may take steroids to treat a health problem that is causing your hemolytic anemia.
+- Steroids may be needed to treat a health problem that is causing your hemolytic anemia.
 For example, steroids may be used to help treat an autoimmune disorder.
-Steroids may help decrease the number of RBCs being destroyed by your body.
+Steroids may help decrease the number of red blood cells being destroyed by your body.

-- Blood tests: You may need blood taken to monitor the growth of your blood cells.
-This will help caregivers know what treatment is best for you.
-The blood may be taken from your hand, arm, or IV.
+- Blood tests are used to monitor the growth of your blood cells.
+This will help healthcare providers know what treatment is best for you.

 - Chest x-ray: This is a picture of your lungs and heart.
 Caregivers use it to see how your lungs and heart are doing.
 Caregivers may use the x-ray to look for signs of infection like pneumonia, or to look for collapsed lungs.
 Chest x-rays may show tumors, broken ribs, or fluid around the heart and lungs.